 If a student discontinues attending a class and has not officially dropped or withdrawn through RAMweb or the Office of the Registrar, the grade of F (failure) is recorded.

 Students may access their semester grades through RAMweb three business days after the week of final exams for each term.

 Transcripts of students’ official academic records are maintained by the Office of the Registrar.
 Official and unofficial copies of a student’s transcript may be obtained by the student through RAMweb.

-Students may appeal instructor’s grading decisions.
-The burden of proof, however, rests with the student to demonstrate that the grading decision was made on the basis of any of the following conditions.
+Students may appeal instructors' grading decisions.
+The burden of proof, however, rests with the student to demonstrate the grading decision was made on the basis of any of the following conditions.
 (Faculty Council approved minutes May 4, 2010)

-- A grading decision was made on some basis other than performance and other than as a penalty for academic misconduct.
+- The grading decision was made on some basis other than performance and other than as a penalty for academic misconduct.

 - The grading decision was based upon standards unreasonably different from those which were applied to other students in the same course and section.

-- A grading decision was based on a substantial, unreasonable, or unannounced departure from previously articulated standards.
+- The grading decision was based on a substantial, unreasonable, or unannounced departure from previously articulated standards.

 Before making an appeal, the student should discuss the situation with the instructor(s) involved in the decision.
 To appeal a grading decision, the student shall submit a written request to the department head.
 The request must set forth the basis for the appeal, identifying one or more of the three criteria set forth above.